IBM-Cloud/ibm-cloud-developer-tools/linux-installer/README.md

 Usage: idt-installer [<args>]

 Where <args> is:
-    install             [Default] Perform full install of all needed CLIs and Plugins uninstall           Uninstall full IBM Cloud CLI env, including 'bx', and plugins help | -h | -?
+    install             [Default] Perform full install (or update) of all needed CLIs and Plugins uninstall           Uninstall full IBM Cloud CLI env, including 'bx', and plugins help | -h | -?
 Show this help
     --nobrew            Force not using brew installer on MacOS